Understanding the Health Insurance Claim Process

 Once you submit your claim, you may need to wait a few days or a couple of weeks for your health fund to assess it before they reimburse you for any refunds or rebates.
 This time frame can vary from health fund to health fund, so check their website or give them a call and ask exactly how long it will take for them to process your claim.

-Your health fund will check the following things when assessing your claim:29Nib – How is a Health Insurance claim assessed?
+Your health fund will check the following things when assessing your claim:

-• That your policy covers the treatment or service you’re claiming for.
+- That your policy covers the treatment or service for which you are making a claim.

 While you’re waiting, keep in mind that some claims can be more complicated than others.

-For example, if your claim is for preventative health, orthotics, or TENS machines, it’s possible that your health fund may ask you to provide additional documentation to support your claim.30Australian Unity – How to claim on Health Insurance If this is the case for you, and your claim has been delayed because your health fund wants more information, don’t fret!
+For example, if your claim is for preventative health, orthotics, or TENS machines, it’s possible that your health fund may ask you to provide additional documentation to support your claim.
+If this is the case for you, and your claim has been delayed because your health fund wants more information, don’t fret!
 Get in touch with your service provider and they should be able to help you with any additional documentation required.

 What happens if my claim is rejected?

 A rejected claim isn’t great news, is it?
 Unfortunately, it can happen, and there are many reasons why.
-Here are a few possibilities:31Nib – How is a Health Insurance claim assessed?
+Here are a few possibilities:

-• The service is covered by Medicare (which means you should go to Medicare!)
+- The service is covered by Medicare (which means you should submit to Medicare first and then if applicable, submit to your insurer!)

 If your claim was rejected and none of the above reasons apply to you, then it may be time to contact your health fund for an explanation.